harismuneer/Ultimate-Social-Scrapers/README.md

 You can **purchase all 3 scrapers together** at an exclusive **discounted price of ($799) ~~$1167~~**

 This is a <b>one-time payment</b> for lifetime access.
 I will be available for any maintenance/support required for free to provide you with the best customer service so you can solely focus on achieving your business outcomes.

+**Ready to get the discounted offer 🤝?
+Check the <a href="https://github.com/harismuneer/Ultimate-Social-Scrapers?tab=readme-ov-file#payment-method-">payment methods</a>.**

+**Installation Method**
+You can buy the software today and schedule the installation for any other day when convenient for you.</b></i> The purchase includes a one-on-one <b>virtual meeting</b> through which I will install this Software on your computer, train you on its usage and share best practices for scraping.
+The software also comes with an instructions file with easy-to-follow installation steps in case you prefer to do the installation on your own.

 # Payment Method 🤝
 For payment, you can follow these simple steps: